Estate Disputes and Will Challenges

 When would I need an estate dispute specialist?

 There are a few key reasons people seek legal advice in this area.
-One of the most common is making a family provision claim under the Succession Act if you believe you’ve been inadequately provided for in a will.
-Another reason might be contesting the validity of a will, which can arise due to concerns such as lack of testamentary capacity, undue influence, suspicious circumstances, fraud or forgery, or a failure to comply with legal formalities (such as improper witnessing).
+One of the most common is making a family provision claim under the Administration and Probate Act 1958 (Vic).
+Another reason might be challenging the validity of a will, which can arise due to concerns such as lack of testamentary capacity, undue influence, suspicious circumstances, fraud, forgery, or a failure to comply with legal formalities (such as improper witnessing).

 You may also want to engage a lawyer to explore options for removing an executor who may not be fulfilling their duties, or if you’re seeking greater transparency through estate accounting.
-If you're unsure whether your concerns warrant legal action, you can book a free 15-minute consultation — we'll gather some basic information and assess whether we may be able to assist further.
+If you're unsure whether your concerns warrant legal action, you can contact us, and we'll gather some information and assess whether we may be able to assist further.

 Will I have to go to court?

 While many estate disputes are initiated through court proceedings, most are resolved through negotiation, mediation, or informal settlement before reaching a final hearing.
-In fact, mediation is mandatory for certain types of claims in some jurisdictions — for example, family provision claims in New South Wales.
+In family provision and estate litigation matters, the Court may make directions for the conduct of the proceeding, and many disputes resolve before a final hearing.
 If your matter does proceed to trial, your estate litigation lawyer will guide you through every step, including gathering evidence and preparing for any required appearances in court.

 What do I need to consider before instructing an estate litigation lawyer?

 Wills and estate disputes can be emotionally challenging, particularly when they involve family members.
 It's important to consider the potential impact on personal relationships as well as the financial and legal implications of proceeding.
-Your lawyer will help you assess the strength of your position and outline the risks involved, but it's essential to understand that outcomes can't be guaranteed, as these matters ultimately depend on court's discretion and available evidence.
+Your lawyer will help you assess the strength of your position and outline the risks involved.
 Read Less

 Frequently Asked Questions